moporgic/TDL2048/README.md

 <details><summary>2048-thick.sh - log concentrator for statistic block</summary>

-This script helps you rearrange a log of statistic blocks.
-For example, follow below steps to join 10 statistic blocks and print the new statistics.
+Rearrange the statistics.
+To join every 10 statistic blocks and print the new statistics, do
 ```bash
 grep local 2048.x | ./2048-parse.sh | ./2048-thick.sh 10 # average every 10 blocks
 ```